SupraTHICC/homelab-setup/README.md

 ![homarr](https://github.com/SupraTHICC/homelab-setup/assets/92880114/ffb31516-f7f5-49a5-a788-b9297e6d852b)

 Homarr is one of the more recent additions to my homelab, and I can't believe I've gone this long without it.
 You can enable pings for the apps that you add which will show if they're up or down, the calendar will show up coming release dates for series you have monitored, what's playing on plex and by whom, just to name a few of its features.
-Add a stack, name it Homarr, and you can use the example below as a starting point:
+Add a stack, name it homarr, and you can use the example below as a starting point:
 ```sh
 services:
   homarr: